How To Find Happiness

 The good news is that we can become quite good at being happy no matter what our upbringing was.
 And no matter what type of disposition we are prone towards.
 We can change both.
 For some of the listeners are going to hear about the different aspect of being happy and it’s going to be, oh yes I get that and they’re going to implement it and get quite good at it quite quickly, but to be honest for most of us, it’s going to be challenging because the world environmentally is just doing so many things to push us to be unhappy.
 I mean the media spends billions if not trillions of dollars around the world every year, convincing us that we are unhappy so that we will buy their product to be happy.
 They are not going to make any money unless we buy their product.
 And we’re not going to buy their product if everything is going great.
 So they spend a lot of money, convincing us that we’re unhappy

-How we are going to find happiness is by seeing small increases and then more small increases.
-And with time, we’re going to become fluent happiness people.
+How to find inner peace and happiness within yourself– How we are going to find happiness is by seeing small increases and then more small increases.
+And with time, we’re going to become fluent happy people.
 We can truly become happy people, but it does take work, particularly if we come from backgrounds that were tough.
 We know our backgrounds.
 We know what we went through to get where we’re at today.
 If it wasn’t completely loving and positive then this is going to take more work but it’s worth it.
 When I discover an area that I need to improve upon, I am just going to completely immerse myself in it until I get it.
 It’s a lot like learning a language again, it’s like going overseas, and no one speaks English.
 The same is true with happiness.